saalblade/craftnet/web/craftnetresources/id/README.md

 Craft ID resources have two endpoints:

 ### Site
-The site endpoint is being used when the user is not authenticated and mostly provides the login form.
+The **site** endpoint is being used when the user is not authenticated and mostly provides the login form.

 - **URL:** https://id.craftcms.com/
 - **Endpoint:** /src/js/site.js
 - **App Type:** Vue App

 ### App
+The **app** endpoint is being used when the user is authenticated and provides the Craft ID app.
 - **URL:** https://id.craftcms.com/account
 - **Endpoint:** /src/js/app.js
 - **App Type:** Vue App